17 Reasons My Favorite Teacher Changed My Life

 Her encouragement led him to an extraordinary career

 Courtesy Luke Harris

 “During high school, I took a science research class with my teacher, Mrs. Mary Kroll.
 We had to complete a research assignment, so I started reading scientific journals on killer whales related to genetic studies.
 With the encouragement of Mrs. Kroll, I contacted SeaWorld to see if they would help me with my research.
 SeaWorld emailed me back, and we were completely shocked.
 I’ve worked with trainers in Orlando, San Diego, and San Antonio in the parks.
 I graduated this past spring and am now studying marine science at the University of Delaware.” —Luke Harris, student.
-Check out these 8 heartwarming ways teachers have gone above and beyond for their students.
+Plus, here are 8 more heartwarming ways teachers have gone above and beyond for their students.

 His vast knowledge inspired her to explore

 Courtesy Benedict Beckeld